Rim032/LumpStich/README.md

 ### Reason

 I want to allow people to decompile maps for reverse engineering and learning purposes.
-Also, this allowed me to further explore the structure and overall inner-workings of a .bsp file.
-I have had a great time learning about .lmp and .bsp files while constructing this program.
+Also, this allowed me to further explore the structure and overall inner-workings of .bsp and .lmp files.

 ### Misc.

-Note: If there are any bugs/issue please let me know.
+Note: If there are any bugs/issues, please let me know.
 Only GMOD and HL2 maps have been tested.
 A warning will be given if using a BSP version other than 20.
 This program works best against i-am-scott's [BSPLumpManager](https://github.com/i-am-scott/BSPLumpManager).